 Methods to resolve this issue

 To resolve this issue, either change the location of the virtual machine configuration files or change the

-workingDir to a datastore with enough block size.
+workingDir to a datastore with enough space for the snapshot file(s).

 workingDir is the location where the snapshots are created, By default, the

 workingDir directory to a datastore with enough block size, see Creating snapshots in a different location than default virtual machine directory (1002929).

 To move the virtual machine's disks and/or configuration files, use Storage vMotion or cold migration with relocation of files.
 For more information, see the: